Laccsss/Brevo-API-ExportEmails/readme.md

 - Ensure that your Brevo API key has the necessary permissions to access contact data.
 - Be cautious with your API key; do not share it publicly.

-## License

-This script is provided under the MIT License.
-See the `LICENSE` file for more details.
 ---

 Happy exporting!